010ender/QuickieLibrary/README.md

 ### Time
 - `lib.isLeapYear(year)` returns true if `year` is a leap year, returns false otherwise.
 - `lib.daysInMonth(month, year)` returns the days in `month` as a number. `year` is needed to account for leap years.

+### Array
+- `lib.unique(array)` returns a new array with only the unique elements from the input array, removing any duplicates.

 ## Usage
 Download the personal_js_lib.js file, and add it to your project folder/wherever you wish.
 Check the specified path of the library, then use `<script src="path_to_the_js_lib"></script>` (but select your path).